Date: July 6, 2011

 “Some commutes have the potential to contribute to fatigue in pilots, and fatigue can pose a safety risk, but at this point we simply don’t know very much about actual pilots’ commuting practices,” said committee chair Clint Oster, a professor in the School of Public and Environmental Affairs at Indiana University, Bloomington.
 “Airlines and FAA should gather more information on pilots’ commutes, and also work with pilots to lower the likelihood that fatigue from commuting will be a safety risk.”

 The report was requested by Congress due to concerns about pilots’ commuting practices and whether they could lead to dangerous levels of fatigue, given that some pilots do not live near the airports where they are based and must travel long distances before beginning their flight duty.
-Such concerns increased following a fatal Colgan Air crash in Buffalo, N.Y., on Feb.
-12, 2009.
+Such concerns increased following a fatal Colgan Air crash in

 Lack of Data